 Note.
 The estimated proportion of guesses (β, boldface) decreases when comparing Model 1, with no intrusions, to Model 3 with flat intrusions.
 However, subsequent gradient elaborations on the intrusion component do not further decrease the estimated proportion of guesses.

-make visually indistinguishable predictions about the overall distribution of response errors (Figure 6A) 6BInstead, the effect of different intrusion probability gradients can be seen in the recentered data in Figure 6C, which Because the Intrusion + Guess assumes that intrusions are equally likely from all non target items, there is no relationship between lag magnitude or direction and how pronounced the central tendency is in the recentered data.
-In contrast, the Temporal and Spatiotemporal models predict fewer intrusions from greater lags and from backwards lags, a pattern which is present in the data (Figure ).67
+Having established that intrusions do contribute to errors, we now consider refinements of the intrusion component of the model so that the probability of intrusions systematically vary with similarity with the target item.
+The base Intrusion + Guess, Temporal Gradient, and Spatiotemporal Gradient models make visually indistinguishable predictions about the overall distribution of response errors (Figure 6A) as well as the overall recentered errors (Figure 6B).
+Instead, the effect of different intrusion probability gradients can be seen in the recentered data in Figure 6C, which splits the recentered data by the lag and direction of the intrusion for each trial.
+Central tendency, and hence evidence for intrusions, is stronger in the forwards direction and decreases with higher absolute lag, where lag is defined as the number of positions in the study list separating the two items.
+Because the Intrusion + Guess assumes that intrusions are equally likely from all non target items, there is no relationship between lag magnitude or direction and how pronounced the central tendency is in the recentered data.
+In contrast, the Temporal and Spatiotemporal models predict fewer intrusions from greater lags and from backwards lags, a pattern which is present in the data (Figure 6C).
+We also fit further elaborations to the intrusion component of the Spatiotemporal model (i.e. the Orthographic, Semantic, and Four-Factor models) which did not substantially improve the fit of the model to outweigh the AIC penalty associated with the additional parameters of each of these models.
+We have excluded the predictions of these models from Figures 6 and 7 to more clearly illustrate the differences between the Intrusion + Guess, Temporal, and Spatiotemporal models.

 Figure 6

-Model Fits to Distances between Response Angles and Non-target Angles by Direction and Lag
+Model Fits to Distances between Response Angles and Non target Angles by Direction and Lag

 Note.
 Panel A shows the distribution of response errors measured between the response angle and the target angle on each trial.
 Panel B shows the distribution of errors measured from the response angle and each of the non target angles in the studied list.
 Like Panel B, Panel C also shows errors relative to non target angles, but these distributions are conditioned on the lag, or the number of positions separating each non target angle and the target angle.

 Another qualitative advantage of the Temporal and Spatiotemporal models over the Intrusion + Guess model is that they naturally predict a serial position effect, with lower response error for items at the start and end of the study list (Figure 5).
 The reason the gradient models make this prediction is the effect of the boundary at the ends of the list.
 For example, given that the greatest proportion of intrusions come from a lag of +1, then naturally the summed probability of intrusions is lowest for trials in which no items appear immediately after the target, i.e. the final trial in position 10.
+Furthermore, the temporal model overpredicts the strength of the serial position effect, particularly in overestimating errors for midlist items.
+In the spatiotemporal model, because intrusions from spatially closer non targets result in less response error, as measured from the target, overall response error is lower for the spatiotemporal model than for the temporal model, which in turn provides a better prediction of the pattern of average errors across study list positions.

 Figure 7